gamemann/Packet-Sequence/README.md

 # Packet Sequence (WIP)
 ## Description
 This is a tool that may be used to send single or multiple outbound packets in sequences.
-Each sequence may contain different packet characteristics and you may apply limits such as max packet count, time (in seconds), maximum data (in bytes) to each sequence.
+Each sequence may contain different packet characteristics and you may apply limits such as max packet count, time (in seconds), and maximum data (in bytes) to each sequence.

 **Note #1** - Please use this tool at your **own risk**.
 I am **not** responsible for any damage done and do **not** support using this tool for illegal operations such as targeted (D)DoS attacks.
 This tool was primarily made for pen-testing.